Generic selectors

 Tank Requirements

 Royal gramma are very versatile fish.
-They can be small in both small tanks and large tanks.
+They is small in both small tanks and large tanks.
 Ideally, you want them in no small then a 30 gallon saltwater aquarium.
 This gives them enough room to feel comfortable and will not make them hyper aggressive – a common issue with any territorial fish when placed in an aquarium that is too small.

 One of the more amusing characteristics of this species is its propensity to orient itself with its belly toward any nearby hard surface, whether it happens to be the floor, wall, or ceiling of its cave.
-So, it’s not unusual—or any cause for alarm—to see a royal gramma specimen positioned completely upside down or on its side within its rocky refuge.
+So, it’s not unusual.
+Or any cause for alarm.
+To see a royal gramma specimen positioned completely upside down or on its side within its rocky refuge.
 While it looks odd, it’s just your gramma being a gramma.

 Grammas are known jumpers.
-Jumping is usually caused by stress and Royal Grammas generally are really good about handling stress.
+Jumping is caused by stress and Royal Grammas are really good about handling stress.
 They are not as risky as say a firefish, but it would not hurt to have a cover on your tank for preventative measures.
 Many reef tanks owners like to use a mesh cover instead of a hard glass lid to have the benefit of gas exchange.

 These fish do well with lots of hiding places.
 You will want a setup with lots of rocks and caves.
 They tend to jump in and out of caves.
 They will not be out of the open as much as say clownfish.
 They are very hardy fish.
 They may hide when first introduced and some are just skittish in nature.
 The more hiding places you have for them the better.
 They do best in fish only with live rock or reef tank environments.